shulai/qonda/docs/guide.rst

 properly shown in the editor fields.

-Also, an ``ObjectAdapter`` is created. ``ObjectAdapter`` is part of the core Qonda functionality, presenting the attributes of a Python object a Qt Interview model suitable to be used in a Qt view::
+Also, an ``ObjectAdapter`` is created. ``ObjectAdapter`` is part of the core Qonda functionality, presenting the attributes of a Python object as a Qt Interview model suitable to be used in a Qt view::

     adapter = ObjectAdapter(